KratosMultiphysics/Kratos/INSTALL.md

     ##### Using UCRT64

-    UCRT (Universal C Runtime) is a newer version which is also used by Microsoft Visual Studio by default, see https://www.msys2.org/docs/environments/.
+    **UCRT** (Universal C Runtime) is a newer version which is also used by Microsoft Visual Studio by default, see https://www.msys2.org/docs/environments/.
 It should work and behave as if the code was compiled with MSVC.

-    - Better compatibility with MSVC, both at build time and at run time.
+    - Better compatibility with **MSVC**, both at build time and at run time.
-    - It only ships by default on Windows 10 and for older versions you have to provide it yourself or depend on the user having it installed.
+    - It only ships by default on *Windows 10* and for older versions you have to provide it yourself or depend on the user having it installed.

-    If using UCRT64 the dependencies will be like:
+    If using **UCRT64** the dependencies will be like:

     ```Shell
-    pacman -S ucrt64/mingw-w64-ucrt-x86_64-lapack ucrt64/mingw-w64-ucrt-x86_64-openblas ucrt64/mingw-w64-ucrt-x86_64-cmake ucrt64/mingw-w64-ucrt-x86_64-clang ucrt64/mingw-w64-ucrt-x86_64-gcc ucrt64/mingw-w64-ucrt-x86_64-gcc-fortran mingw-w64-ucrt-x86_64-make ucrt64/mingw-w64-ucrt-x86_64-openmp ucrt64/mingw-w64-ucrt-x86_64-dlfcn ucrt64/mingw-w64-ucrt-x86_64-boost
+    pacman -S ucrt64/mingw-w64-ucrt-x86_64-lapack ucrt64/mingw-w64-ucrt-x86_64-openblas ucrt64/mingw-w64-ucrt-x86_64-cmake ucrt64/mingw-w64-ucrt-x86_64-clang ucrt64/mingw-w64-ucrt-x86_64-gcc ucrt64/mingw-w64-ucrt-x86_64-gcc-fortran mingw-w64-ucrt-x86_64-make ucrt64/mingw-w64-ucrt-x86_64-openmp ucrt64/mingw-w64-ucrt-x86_64-dlfcn ucrt64/mingw-w64-ucrt-x86_64-boost ucrt64/mingw-w64-ucrt-x86_64-llvm-openmp
     ```
   </details>